Tibi-Saju/IntentActivity/README.md

 # IntentActivity
-A simple android application implement intent using Android Studio
+A simple android application implementing intent using Android Studio

 Includes Implicit and Explicit intent